netdata/netdata/docs/cloud/alerts-configuration-manager.md

   - **Warning and Critical Threshold**: This field enables the users to set a threshold to raise alerts as  `Warning` or `Critical` and corresponds to the [warn](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-lines-warn-and-crit) line of the Alert configuration.
   - **Recovery Thresholds**: This field enables the users to set a different threshold to de-escalate the severity of an alert from `Critical to Warning` or `Warning to Clear`.
   - **Delay Notifications**: This field enables the users to set a delay on notifications for an alert severity `escalation` or `de-escalation` and corresponds to the [delay](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-delay) line of the Alert configuration.
-  - **Check Interval**: This fiels enables the users to define the frequency of the health check for the alert being defined and corresponds to the [every](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-every) line of the Alert configuration.
+  - **Check Interval**: This field enables the users to define the frequency of the health check for the alert being defined and corresponds to the [every](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-every) line of the Alert configuration.

 - **Agent Specific Options**
-    These options are only available on the `Netdata Agent` and not honoured on `Netdata Cloud`.
+    These options are only available on the `Netdata Agent` and not honored on `Netdata Cloud`.
 ![Agent Specific Options](https://github.com/netdata/netdata/assets/96257330/d2bab429-1e2e-40d0-a892-79ea83bb5f25)
-  - **Repeat Notifications**: This field allows the users to define if you want to repeat sending the `alert notifications` when the alert is active and corresponds to the [repeat](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-repeat) line of the Alert configuration.
+  - **Repeat Notifications**: This field allows the users to define if they want to repeat sending the `alert notifications` when the alert is active and corresponds to the [repeat](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-repeat) line of the Alert configuration.
   - **Send to**: This field enables the users to define a `user role` to which the alert notifications need to be sent or `silence` the notifications and corresponds to the [to](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-to) line of the Alert configuration.
-  - **Custom Exec Script**: This field enables the users to define a custom script to be executed when the alert is triggered (but needs to be carefully designed as it neads to call the `health_alarm_notify.sh` module) and corresponds to the [exec](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-exec) line of the Alert Configuration.
+  - **Custom Exec Script**: This field enables the users to define a custom script to be executed when the alert is triggered (but needs to be carefully designed as it needs to call the `health_alarm_notify.sh` module) and corresponds to the [exec](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-exec) line of the Alert Configuration.